Kathleen Vaughan SSHRC Research-Creation Portfolio

 Kathleen Vaughan, Glendon Forest (detail), textile layering, digital and hand stitching.
 Photo: Michel Dubreuil

 Relationship to proposed project: This body of interdisciplinary research-creation construes the urban forest as a complex system and considers multiple aesthetic and ethical issues of access to urban nature – a version of the approach of the proposed Learning With the St. Lawrence.
-The success of the series in international exhibition (the only Canadian artwork selected for the International Textile Art Triennale in Riga, 2015) points to the broad resonance of the issues embodied by the work and its quality.
-These works have been the basis of two solo shows (Montreal, QC, and Dundas, ON) and accompanying catalogue.
+The success of the series in international exhibition (Angell Woods was the only Canadian artwork selected for the International Textile Art Triennale in Riga, 2015) points to the broad resonance of the issues embodied by the work and its quality.
+These works have been the basis of two solo shows (Montreal, QC, and Dundas, ON) with accompanying catalogue, and have featured in several group shows.

 Nel mezzo del cammin: Angell Woods (2015), 98 inches high x 48 inches wide, textile piecing of silks and organzas on wool/cashmere, digital and hand embroidery.
 As installed and on view at the Textile and Fibre Arts Triennial, Riga, Latvia, 2015.
 Photo: Kathleen Vaughan.